timcash/earthengine_dem/README.md

     ```

 2.  **Configure Credentials**:
+    **IMPORTANT:** You must obtain Google Earth Engine credentials to run this application.
+    1. Create a Service Account in your Google Cloud Console with access to the Earth Engine API.
+    2. Download the private key as a JSON file.
-    Place your Google Earth Engine private key file named `earthengine.json` in the root directory of the project.
+    3. Rename the file to `earthengine.json` and place it in the root directory of this project.

 ## Running the Application